Nikhinrajkk/react-date-picker/README.md

 # react-custom-date-selector

-A date selector component for your React app.
+A date selector component for your React app ([Demo](https://nikhinrajkk.github.io/react-date-picker/))

 * Select Day, Month and Year
 * No dependencies needed